peterkaczorowski/kicad-mac-builder/README.md

 3D Models
 ---------
 * Open up KiCad.app, and open up demos/pic_programmer/pic_programmer.pro.
 Open up pcbnew.
 Click View->3D Viewer.
 A new window opens.
 It should show a PCB with mostly populated components, including LEDs, sockets, resistors, and capacitors.
 At least one connector appears to be missing.
-* Open up pcbnew.app, and open up demos/pic_programmer/pic_programmer.pro.
+* Open up Pcbnew.app, and open up demos/pic_programmer/pic_programmer.pro.
 Click View->3D Viewer.
 A new window opens.
 It should show a PCB with mostly populated components, including LEDs, sockets, resistors, and capacitors.
 At least one connector appears to be missing.

 OCC
 ---
 * Open up KiCad.app, and open up demos/pic_programmer/pic_programmer.pro.
-Open up pcbnew.
+Open up Pcbnew.
 Click File->Export->STEP.
 Click OK on the Export Step dialog.
 The output should print "Info: STEP file has been created successfully.".
 Currently, I see a lot warnings but these appear to be related to models not being set up.
-* Open up pcbnew.app, and open up demos/pic_programmer/pic_programmer.kicad_pcb.
+* Open up Pcbnew.app, and open up demos/pic_programmer/pic_programmer.kicad_pcb.
 Click File->Export->STEP.
 Click OK on the Export Step dialog.
 The output should print "Info: STEP file has been created successfully.".
 Currently, I see a lot warnings but these appear to be related to models not being set up.

 Help
 ----